bspfsystems/YamlConfiguration/README.md

 ## Installation

-The min purpose of YamlConfiguration is to provide an easy method of converting Java Objects to a serialized YAML configuration file, and back again.
+The main purpose of YamlConfiguration is to provide an easy method of converting Java Objects to a serialized YAML configuration file, and back again.
 It can be used as a library in any downstream projects to access the library's capabilities.

 ### Adding as a Dependency

-To add YamlConfiguration as a dependency to your project, use one of the following common methods (you may use others, these are the common ones):
+To add YamlConfiguration as a dependency to your project, use one of the following common methods (you may use others that exist, these are the common ones):

 **Maven:**<br />
 Include the following in your `pom.xml` file:<br />